devonfw-forge/devon4flutter-non-bloc-arch/.raw-text/raw-guide.md

 _Figure XXX: How a BLoC looks like [[@boelensFlutterReactiveProgramming2018]](https://www.didierboelens.com/2018/08/reactive-programming---streams---bloc/)_

 ## Implementation

 - **Build Interface code how you want it to look like -> then make it work**
 - Wisgen Exampels

+Alright, Now that you know what the BLoC pattern is, let's have a look at how it looks in code.
+You will see some strong similarity to the implementation of Redux [[@abramovRedux2015]](https://redux.js.org/) here.
+That is just because the two patterns are very similar in gerneral.
+I am going to use the Example of _App State_ as I did in the [previous chapter][statemng]: The favorite list in Wisgen [[@faustWisgen2019]](https://github.com/Fasust/wisgen).

 ## Layered Architecure